-The central objective of the Centre for Employment Relations, Innovation and Change (CERIC) is to contribute to contemporary, national and international debates surrounding the changing dynamic and the future of work, employment and labour markets, through high-quality research, teaching and knowledge transfer.
+The Centre for Employment Relations, Innovation and Change’s (CERIC) central objective is to contribute to contemporary, national and international debates surrounding the changing dynamic and the future of work, employment and labour markets, through high-quality research, teaching and knowledge transfer.

 A distinctive element of the work of CERIC is the understanding of employment processes and outcomes within a broader regulatory and structural context.